alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 Unfortunately, a member of the team came down with [altitude sickness][2] so we didn't stay long at Torrey's (probably for the best).
 On our descent, the rain turned to, yes, **hail**.
 Luckily, we were semi-prepared with extra pants and rain jackets/ponchos.

 A short while later, the hail turned to a light **rain** shower, making the rocks really slippery while navigating down the trail.
-Thank goodness for our trekking poles.
+It would not have been fun without our trekking poles.
 To complete the cycle and "tour of the 4 seasons", super **winds** hit us, making our trek along the narrow paths even more dangerous.

 ###Victory###

-We made good time on our way down and clocked in at our cars around 3:50 pm.
+We made good time on our way down and clocked in at the car around 3:50 pm.
 Later that night, we went for pizza with friends where our tales of courage were told over and over.
 We were all smiles at that point and already planning the next 14er.

 I don't think pizza ever tasted so good.